constantinadrian/Caterpillar_Montessori_MS_1/README.md

     -  ##### Imagery

-        - Because imagery is important I have carefully chosse the background hero image to catch the user's attention.
+        - Because imagery is important I have carefully choose the background hero image to catch the user's attention.

 - ### Technologies Used: